dftfeDevelopers/dftfe/src/mdi/README.md

 DFT-FE can be interfaced with [MolSSI-MDI](https://github.com/MolSSI-MDI/MDI_Library).
 The MolSSI Driver Interface (MDI) project provides a standardized API for fast, on-the-fly communication between computational chemistry codes.
 DFT-FE can be used as a QM engine through MDI and the interface adheres to the [MDI Standard](https://molssi-mdi.github.io/MDI_Library/html/mdi_standard.html).
-The plugin mode has been tested on both CPUs and GPUs.
+The plugin mode has been tested on both CPUs and Devices.

 Steps to interface MolSSI-MDI with DFT-FE